This antique piece is a master class in clever construction.

 For this piece, the decision was easy.
 I’m not intending to cook with it so the state of the tin was not a major concern.
 Aside from the minor damage to the rim of the lid as shown earlier in this post, the piece is in marvelous condition.
 It has no major dents, no tears in the copper or leaky-looking dovetails, and it sits perfectly flat.
 And, as a bonus, it has acquired a really lovely patina.

-There is a buildup of copper polish residue in the nooks and crannies around the handles and other tight spaces, and I’m going to just leave it be.
+There is a buildup of copper polish residue in the nooks and crannies around the handles and other tight spaces, but I’m going to just leave it be.
 I don’t believe this residue is harmful — it’s not the bright green of verdigris but instead the dull greenish-gray color of cream polish that always reminds me of toothpaste.
-Were I to try to remove this, I would soak the area in warm water to and use a cotton swab to rub it gently until it dissolved.
+Were I to try to remove this, I would soak the area in warm water and use a cotton swab to rub it gently until it dissolved.
 (I’ve used a wooden toothpick on tough cases but be warned that jabbing into the cracks can scratch the copper.)
 The downside is that removing this residue may inadvertently reveal bright polished copper underneath, disturbing the piece’s overall mellow patina.

 (I would certainly clean all this residue away were I to cook with this piece!)